hfolcot/issue-tracker/README.md

 Help section included to explain how the site works.

 ### Features left to Implement
+Some of the code in the views will require refactoring in a future version to make it more efficient and elegant.

 As the application currently works, when sorting bugs by priority, it is done alphabetically.
 A future version of the app will number the priority choices so that when bugs are sorted this way, the order will be Critical, High, Medium, Low and vice versa.

 Links to the next and previous articles would be a welcome addition in the blog.